miguelrisero/betterpic-web-content/blog/how-to-choose-the-best-headshot-background-for-your-personal-brand.md

 ---
-title: 'How AI Headshots for Lawyers is Changing the Industry'
+title: 'How to Choose the Best Headshot Background for your Personal Brand'
 category: AI Photos
 description: Enhance your personal brand with the perfect business headshot background.
 Use BetterPic's AI headshot generator for high-quality results without the hassle of photoshoots.
 readtime: 5